this-is-tobi/cheatsheets/docs/git-flow.md

 ### Release

-It should be trigger on every push on the `main` branch.
+It should be trigger on every push on the `main` branch (and the release PR merged by hand when ready).

 | Tag type | Tag Pattern |
 | -------- | ----------- |